TheOdinProject/curriculum/javascript/react-js/react-introduction.md

 React is one of the most powerful, widely used frontend frameworks.

-The landscape for frontend frameworks has been changing a lot over the last few years, so it is understandable to be scared of going for the "wrong" one.
+The landscape for frontend frameworks has been changing a lot over the last few years, so it is understandable to be worried about choosing the "wrong" one.
 [This article](https://stackoverflow.blog/2018/01/11/brutal-lifecycle-javascript-frameworks/) shows the recent development of frontend frameworks well.
 Once you start diving deeper into a framework, you will begin to love it.
 It makes your code easily scalable, more readable, and possibly a thousand times more efficient (just our modest estimation).

 Just to name a few reasons on why to learn React.js:

 - Reusability of components
 - Well supported due to its popularity
-- React is unopinionated, which means that it won't force you to follow any specific patterns or logic.
+- React is not opinionated, which means that it won't force you to follow any specific design patterns, project organizational structure, or logic.
 It's all up to you.
 - Smaller learning curve, especially when you already have a good grasp of JavaScript and HTML from our previous lessons.

 If you need more convincing, the recent [2020 StackOverflow Developer Survey](https://insights.stackoverflow.com/survey/2020#technology-web-frameworks-all-respondents2) should be reason enough to get excited about learning React.
 Still unsure?
 Check out [this article](https://laptrinhx.com/top-10-reasons-why-you-should-learn-react-right-now-3718263995/).